micros24/linux-xanmod-bore/README.md

 ## Misc. changes

 - Changed all msg2 to echo
-- Changed all modulesdir to \_modulesdir
-- Changed all builddir to \_builddir
 - Changed all use_numa to \_use_numa
 - Changed all use_tracers to \_use_tracers